ShameekConyers/sic-optimization/docs/index.md

 ## Preliminaries

-- All tests are preformed with a sample size of 30,
+- All tests are preformed with a sample size of 30
+- Implementation of algorithms follows the canonical one found on Wikipedia , unless stated otherwise.
+- Source Code has assertions that make sure every solution is valid

 ---